-Do your career "Justice" by working with DOJ, which has been ranked in the Top 10 Best Places to Work in the Federal Government.
-Come and join the nation's law enforcement agency, where our most important resource is our people.
+Do your career "Justice" by working with the Department of Justice (DOJ), which has been ranked in the Top 10 Best Places to Work in the Federal Government.
+Join the nation's law enforcement agency, where our most important resource is our people.
 The Department leads the nation in ensuring the protection of all Americans while preserving their constitutional freedoms.
 Become a member of a team where you can achieve your career goals and apply your skills and talents to our important mission.
-All applicants for employment with DEA must possess and maintain the highest levels of character and conduct.
+All applicants for employment with the Drug Enforcement Administration (DEA) must possess and maintain the highest levels of character and conduct.
 DEA will evaluate applicants' qualifications based on these qualities and will conduct a continuous evaluation of information, as it is obtained, to ensure that prospective employees with DEA meet the agency-specific qualifications in the areas of character and conduct.
 To this end, an unfavorable decision in any of the areas of the hiring process will be deemed as disqualifying.

 - 25% or Greater

 - The work hours are long and irregular.
 DEA Special Agents must be available at all times, to include holidays.
 DEA Special Agents are often sent on extended temporary duty assignments away from their assigned office.